ChadEstoupStreiff/SuperDiary/README.md

 - Github link to add context to chat ?
 - Super notes with block ( #%% delimiters )
 - audio transcription with online models (mistral or chatgpt ?)
+- Page for contacts, add contacts to projects, add tags to contact
+- Page de biblio (on intégré au viewer), contenant certains fichiers et les liens entre eux pour faire une visualisation graph
+- Change app name (it's more of a super assistant)
+- CLIP search on images ?

 Bugs:
 None :)

 TODO:
 - Page (for volume on front, back can handles a lot of files)
-- CLIP search on images ?

 Optimization:
 - on search, don't create a new connection for each file